The millennials and Gen Z population are drooling over freelance jobs while moonlighting are now much more visible than the past.

-While I do know that getting sued is super rare, but having an LLC will protect you by limiting your liability from the legal entity of your business.
+While I do know that getting sued is super rare, but having an LLC will protect you by limiting your liability of the legal entity of your business.

 Notably, you are the boss and the front-line sales executive along with the back office!
 Getting things messed up is more common on a large scale which eventually hurt client sentiments.

-SLAs (Service Level Agreements) are a good way of managing all constraints on a mutually agreeable basis including the overall budget, expected work in breakdowns, and delivery deadlines.
+SLAs (Service Level Agreements) is a good way of managing all constraints on a mutually agreeable basis, including the overall budget, expected work in breakdowns, and delivery deadlines.